-In February 2020, Mr and Mrs W found out about an opportunity to invest in a commercial lending company.
-They understood they would be investing in a bond from the company, that their money would be used to fund lending the company was carrying out, and that they would receive interest payments on their investment.
-And Mr and Mrs W made a payment from their Santander account to invest, as set out below:
+In June 2020, Mr and Mrs W found out about an opportunity to invest in an energy company.
+They understood they would be investing in a loan note from the company, that their money would be used to funds projects the company was carrying out, and that they would receive quarterly interest payments on their investment.
+And Mr and Mrs W then made two payments from their Santander account to invest, as set out below: